 Once we’ve had our fill we’re happy to lace our boots, fill our flasks with coffee and aim for Abisko Canyon, about 100 metres from the tourist station.
 The canyon is 20 metres deep with steep slate and dolomite walls.
 At the bottom of the canyon, the free-flowing Abiskojåkka/Ábeskoeatnu mountain stream finds its way from lake Abiskojaure to Torneträsk.

 I fill my lungs with fresh air that has a cool edge to it.
 Not many days now until the first night’s frost.
 Not a mosquito in sight.
 We walk on footbridges alongside the steep cliff wall, but only make it a few metres at the time before we have to stop and reach for the camera.
 Even more beautiful scenery presents itself at every turn.

 We call this time of year autumn, which makes it feel a bit miserable — like something heavy, better captured by Ingmar Bergman in a black-and-white film.
 But it’s very unfair in so many ways.
-The Sami who live here call this time of year ruski.
+The Sámi who lives here calls this time of year ruski.
 And our neighbours to the East call it ruska.
 This means they speak of a concept: ‘the season of beautiful colours’.
-Because during autumn the air is clear, you can see far and wide, not much interrupts you, and if you’re lucky you will also experience the season’s first encounter with the Aurora Borealis.
+Because during autumn the air is clear, you can see far and wide, not much interrupts you, and if you’re lucky, you will also experience the season’s first encounter with Aurora Borealis.